 In Barnsley the Lowland Meadow / Neutral Grassland SSSIs have legal protection..

-Some Neutral Grassland sites are in Local Wildlife Sites with a presumption against development or change of use when planning consent is required.
+Neutral Grassland sites in Local Wildlife Sites have a presumption against development or change of use if planning consent is required.

-Specific wildlife species iare protected under the Wildlife and Countryside Act.
+Specific wildlife species are protected under the Wildlife and Countryside Act.
 This includes intentionally or recklessly disturbing birds at, on or near an ‘active’ nest.